OpenConext/OpenConext-deploy/roles/mongo/README.md

 # Todo
 - [x] Check mongo_replication_roles and give a clear fail message when not set
-- [ ] Add option to change the already exisiting admin user
+- [ ] Add option to change the already existing admin user, for now change the password manually and change it in the ansible config accordingly
 - [ ] Add the possibility for adding and removing cluster members
-- [ ] Add the possibility for a standalone mongo server
+- [x] Add the possibility for a standalone mongo server
 - [ ] Cluster config does not work with serial 1 in the play but for mongo config changes you do want serial 1, split up the role?